ligato/docs/docs/user-guide/concepts.md

 L2FIB total/learned entries: 2/0  Last scan time: 6.6309e-4sec  Learn limit: 4194304
 vpp#
 ```
-But attempt to remove the FIB entry will not pass:
+But attempt to remove the FIB entry is invalid:
 ```bash
 vpp# l2fib del 52:54:00:53:18:57 1
 l2fib del: bridge domain ID 1 invalid vpp#
 ```

-So we ended up with the configuration which cannot be removed (until the bridge domain is re-created).
-To avoid similar scenarios and provide more freedom in configuration order, the vpp-agent uses automatic configuration order mechanism which handles this one and similar cases.
+So we end up with the configuration which cannot be removed (until the bridge domain is re-created).
+To avoid similar scenarios and provide more flexibility in configuration order, the vpp-agent uses automatic configuration order mechanism which handles this and similar cases.

-### Configuration order using the Ligato vpp-agent
+### Configuration Order using the Ligato vpp-agent

-The vpp-agent uses northbound API definition of every supported configuration item, while the single proto-modelled dataset may call multiple binary API calls to the VPP.
-For example NB interface configuration creates the interface itself, sets its state, MAC address, IP addresses and other.
-However, the vpp-agent goes even further - it allows to "configure" VPP items with not-yet-existing references.
-Such an item is not really configured (since it cannot be), but the agent "remembers" it and puts to the VPP when possible, without any other intervention, thus removing strict VPP ordering.
+The vpp-agent employs a northbound (NB) API definition for every supported configuration type (or item).
+NB interface configuration through an API creates the interface itself, sets its state, MAC address, IP addresses and so pn.
+The vpp-agent goes even further - it permits the configuration of VPP items with non-existent references.
+Such an item is not really configured, but the vpp-agent "remembers" it and programs VPP when possible, thus removing the strict VPP configuration ordering constraint.

 !!! note
-    If you want to follow, this part expects to have the basic setup prepared (vpp-agent + VPP + ETCD).
-If you need help with the setup, [here is the guide][quickstart-guide].
+    This part requires to the basic setup to prepared (vpp-agent + VPP + ETCD).
+The steps to achieve this are covered in the [quick start guide][quickstart-guide].

-Let's start from the end and put configuration for the FIB entry:
+Let's start from the end and program the FIB entry into VPP:
 ```bash
 etcdctl put /vnf-agent/vpp1/config/vpp/l2/v2/fib/bd1/mac/62:89:C6:A3:6D:5C '{"phys_address":"62:89:C6:A3:6D:5C","bridge_domain":"bd1","outgoing_interface":"if1","action":"FORWARD"}'
 ```